Great info have used Ginger myself for pain relief with great success and fresh juiced ginger for sickness.

 It’s also possible to use ginger oil in an already-mixed blend of other essential oils.
 If you’re just starting with essential oils, this might be an even better choice, compared to buying single bottles and mixing yourself, because it will reduce the number of aromatics you have to purchase.

-The blend that I personally use for pain control (if I don’t feel like mixing my own) is Plant Therapy Rapid Relief.
+One blend that I’ve personally used for pain control (if I don’t feel like mixing my own) is Plant Therapy Rapid Relief.
 It contains ginger, plus peppermint, clove, laurel, black pepper, chamomile, juniper and thyme oils.
 It has a pleasant, uplifting smell.
 I am a big fan of Synergy Blends, because of how the various ingredients are designed to work together.

 These statements have not been approved by the FDA.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 Women who are pregnant or nursing should not use essential oils or herbal remedies unless directed to do so by a healthcare professional.